The Paint Mines are a unique open space and Interpretive Park

 In the Tertiary Age 55 million years ago, during The Dawson Formation, hoodoo outcroppings naturally developed into what we see today.
 In fact, at that time, this region of Colorado was wetter, warmer, and tropical.
-As a result, you will often find leaf remnants and fossils of the living matter in the Paint Mines.
+As a result, you will often find leaf remnants and fossils of living matter in the Paint Mines.
 Furthermore, The Dawson Formation contains the petrified tropical hardwoods used as materials for stone tools made by prehistoric people.

 Early human occupation of the Paint Mines

 Ultimately, archaeological studies show that humans have inhabited the Paint Mines for almost 9,000 years.
 In fact, the plants, animals, and colorful clays attracted prehistoric people to return to the area, year after year, for thousands of years.
 Thus, the Paint Mines are significant in the prehistory of the area.
 For this reason, the park is listed as an Archaeological District in the National Register of Historic Places.